aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/open-source-judaism/advocacy/some-thoughts-on-how-jewish-nonprofits-can-improve-the-world-and-themselves-with-open-source.html.md

 <body>
 Title: Publicly funded work of Jewish non-profits should be shared with Open Content licensing (Future of Jewish Non Profit Summit, 2010)<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=895">http://opensiddur.org/?p=895</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=895">http://opensiddur.org/?p=895</a>
 <p />
 <hr />